konstantinosalatzas/pylanche/README.md

 It is deployed to a Function App with an HTTP trigger to:

 * receive events from an Event Hub for a time duration with an Azure Blob Storage container as a checkpoint store or
-* send a number of events to an Event Hub
+* send a number of events and the data read from a CSV file stored in an Azure Blob Storage container as events to an Event Hub

 If a received event message is in JSON format, then it is processed (parsed to dictionary).